WillAdams/myappmaker-sdd/ch-goals.md

 ## What are myappmaker goals?

 It is important to keep in mind the goals of the project, so it can be properly developed towards them.
-Knowing the goals of a project not only provides more context into what it is meant to become in the future, but also more information about how its design must be kept to ensure the software stays healthy and maintainable and its development is also healthy and sustainable.
+Knowing the goals of a project not only provides more context into what it is meant to become in the future, but also more information about how its design must be adhered to ensuring the software stays healthy and maintainable and its development is also healthy and sustainable.

 myappmaker goals are: